Building Multi-Step AI Agents with LangGraph

 Short-Term vs. Long-Term Memory

-It helps to think about agent memory in two tiers.
-Short-term memory is the messages list in state: the rolling chat history that fits in the LLM’s context window and is open to every node in the current run.
-It’s fast, always available, and managed for you by LangGraph’s checkpointing.
-But it has a hard ceiling set by your model’s context window, and it’s scoped to a single thread, or session.
+Think about agent memory in two tiers.
+Short-term memory is the messages list in state.
+It’s the rolling chat history that fits the model’s context window.
+Every node in the current run can read it.
+It’s fast and managed for you, but it has a hard ceiling and is scoped to one session.

 Long-term memory is everything outside the context window.
-A vector database holding the agent’s notes and lessons across all sessions, a SQL database tracking past choices and their outcomes, or a Redis cache for intermediate results too big for context.
-The agent reaches long-term memory through tool calls or dedicated retrieval nodes.
-Choosing what lives in each tier is one of the biggest design calls for production agents.
+That can be a vector database of notes across sessions, a SQL table of past choices, or a Redis cache for big results.
+The agent reaches it through tool calls or retrieval nodes.
+Choosing what goes in each tier is a key design call.

 Human-in-the-Loop Checkpoints

-Not every action an agent takes should be autonomous.
-Sending an email, shipping code to production, or running a financial transaction are all one-way doors where a human should have the final call.
-LangGraph handles this through interrupt points: checkpoints where the graph pauses and waits for outside input before moving on.
+Not every action should be autonomous.
+Sending an email or shipping code is a one-way door, and a human should have the final call.
+LangGraph handles this with interrupt points: checkpoints where the graph pauses for input.

 from langgraph.graph import StateGraph, END